What is Spinal stenosis?

 How is Lumbar spinal stenosis treated?

 Treatment depends from its cause, the severity of the signs and symptoms and how this medical condition limits the everyday activities of the affected person.

 Treatment can be divided into non – surgical and surgical treatment.
-Non – surgical treatment consists of various medications for controlling the pain, physical therapy and even steroid injections such as Cervical Epidural Steroid Injections which tend to reduce the inflammation, leading this way into a relief of spine compression and nerve root compression.
+Non – surgical treatment consists of various medications for controlling the pain, physical therapy, chiropractic rehabilitation and even steroid injections such as Cervical Epidural Steroid Injections which tend to reduce the inflammation, leading this way into a relief of spine compression and nerve root compression.

 Surgical treatment is considered as the last treatment option, when all the other conservative treatment options have failed to control its signs and symptoms.
 The goal of the surgical treatment is to decompress the spinal cord and the nerve roots, by enlarging the spinal canal.

 Pain Physicians NY (Brooklyn & NYC) provides a full range of advanced pain management services to help our patients return to a healthy and pain-free life style.
 Our approach to pain care is individualized, and we providing the most effective treatments and utilizing the latest technologies available in USA.
 The pace at which technology is growing can make last year’s methods obsolete.
 Our team is always at the top of their game and at the head of the pack.

 We always consider a non-invasive treatment options first before we turn to more invasive procedures like minimally invasive surgery.

 26 Court Street, #309, Downtown Brooklyn, NY 11242